drvdputt/pdrs4all/readme.md

 A basic script running the three stages is provided.
 Intermediate steps for astrometric correction, wisp removal, 1/f noise reduction, still have to be added.

-## Installation

-## Quick start

-1. Sort your data (see above)
-2. Copy the appropriate bash script from `shell_scripts/` to your working directory
-3. Edit the copy of the script.
-Make sure to check the number of processes and the CRDS context (pmap number `N`, `CRDS_PATH`, and `CRDS_SERVER_URL`).
-4. Activate the environment in which you installed this package (see installation instructions above)
-5. Run `bash modified_script.bash`

 ## Credit